 I’ll finish by saying – as I often do – that great dialogue is your friend.
 It can do amazing things for your novel and really bring it to life.
 It just takes a bit of work to get it working well for you.

-Our six-week online course – Write to the End of Your Novel – includes a full module on writing dialogue, and our longer creative writing courses, both online and in London, all feature teaching workshops on writing great dialogue.
+Our six-week Write to the End of Your Novel course includes a full module on writing dialogue.